sharklovin/Service-Now-Labs/06 SERVICE NOW - User Administration and the CMDB/README.md

 ## Business Scenario

-> **Two tasks, one lab - May 2026**
+> **2 tasks, 1 lab - May 2026**
 >
-> Task one: A new analyst named Nnamso Mkpong has just joined the IT team.
+> Task 1: A new analyst named Nnamso Mkpong has just joined the IT team.
 Before they can log or manage incidents in ServiceNow, they need a user account with the correct role.
 You have been asked to create the account, assign the ITIL role, and confirm the account is active and searchable in the system.
 >
-> Task two: A user has called the service desk to report that their laptop is not booting.
+> Task 2: A user has called the service desk to report that their laptop is not booting.
 Before logging the incident, the analyst needs to locate the device in the CMDB, review its configuration record and support history, link it to the incident, and add a work note confirming the asset check was done.

 These two tasks represent the two foundational skills of structured IT support: knowing who is in the system (user administration) and knowing what is in the system (the CMDB).
 Without correct user records, access control breaks down and incident routing becomes unreliable.
 Without CMDB linkage, incidents exist in isolation - the support team has no visibility into asset history, no way to spot repeat failures on the same device, and no asset-to-incident relationship for reporting.